VirtualSpaceman/ssl-skin-lesions/README.md

 We use all other datasets only on test stage.
 Then, set the correct image and label paths for each dataset [here](https://github.com/VirtualSpaceman/ssl-skin-lesions/blob/main/test_external_datasets.py#L25-L36).

+---

 ## Self-supervised Checkpoints

-Here, we list each self-supervised model's checkpoints we used in our experiments.
 We used each model's weights to initialize a ResNet-50 encoder for fine-tuning experiments using self-supervised pre-trained models.
+Below you will find a list of each model's checkpoints to download.

 Model | Checkpoint link | Notes
 ------------ | ------------- | -------------